What can I do if I’ve witnessed an incident of harassment, bullying or sexual misconduct?

 Of course, you should not choose a course of action that puts you or anyone else at risk of harm.
 Know your own limits and “comfort zone”, and use your common sense.
 You can use our guidance to identify resources available on campus for yourself or to refer people appropriately.

 - Name or identify inappropriate behaviour so it isn’t glossed over or ignored

 - Keep an accurate record of what you have observed

 - Encourage the person being bullied or harassed to ask for help e.g. accompany them to a place where they can get help or provide them with information about where to go for help

-- Report the bullying or harassment to someone in authority, e.g. your personal tutor, a harassment advisor or the head of department.
+- Report the bullying, harassment or sexual misconduct to someone in authority, e.g. your personal tutor, a harassment advisor or the head of department.
 If the bullying involves assault, injury or damage to property, report it to the police.
 If it occurs online, report it to the owner of the website and keep screenshots of any activity or communications.